How do I petition time away from BYU due to SUSP or DISM?

 - Dismissed (DISM) students must complete a petition in order to return to the university.
 For more information, see the “Returning from Dismissal” section at the bottom of this page.*

-Petitions to changes in academic standing are not accepted.
-If you are looking for another type of petition, there are various other petitions are offered through the
+- Petitions to changes in academic standing are not accepted.
+If you are looking for another type of petition, various other petitions are offered through the Petitions Office.

 - Petitions are then reviewed by the Academic Standards Committee (ASC), which meets once a month.
 Their decision to approve or deny the petition is determined by what they believe will benefit the individual student the most.